Experience modern and contemporary art through a new lens at this free architectural wonder on the National Mall.

 The easiest way to get there is via Metrorail or Metrobus.
 The closest Metro stop is Smithsonian, on the Blue, Orange and Silver lines.
 The 32, 34 and 36 Metrobus routes will all take you to the National Mall.
 The museum is handicap-accessible.

 The majestic Hirshhorn has a rotating roster of exhibitions, steadily engaging audiences with the finest in modern and contemporary artwork.
+From April 1 through Nov.
+27, the museum hosts One with Eternity: Yayoi Kusama in the Hirshhorn Collection, which promises to be one of the most popular exhibits of the year (timed passes are required).
 Acclaimed Japanese artist Hiroshi Sugimoto recently transformed the Hirshhorn lobby with designs inspired by a medieval Japanese nutmeg tree and its mess of roots.
 The look and feel extends to a complete redesign featuring a reconfigured entrance and new furnishings, welcome desks, digital signage and a gorgeous 20-foot metal coffee bar that serves up Dolcezza Coffee & Gelato.
 Visitors can also check out a prismatic light sculpture by Icelandic artist Olafur Eliasson.

 Although it’s easy to get caught up in what’s inside the Hirshhorn Museum, what’s outside of it is equally fascinating, as 197,000 square feet of total exhibition space is put to great use.
 Take some time to gaze at the museum’s architecture, a magnificent circular structure that is the perfect introduction to the forward-thinking creations found inside.